helloworlder/mysqlprune/README.md

 mysqlprune
 ==========

-Prunes oldest N records by field - no loop constructs.
-Non-algorithmic approach.
-For example, keep 5 newest rows for every user.
+Prunes oldest N records by field with MySQL query.
+For example, we would like to keep the 5 newest rows that belongs to each and every user.

 Run `insert.php` for 20 rows of data.
 Then run `delete.php` to test.